hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/02_sleuth.md

 ![sleuth](../img/sleuth_workflow1.png)

-Similar to DESeq2, we need to tell Sleuth where to find the metadata (specifying which samplegroups the samples belong to, and any other metadata we want included in the analysis), estimated counts (output from Salmon) and the design formula.
-In addition, we also need a biomaRt database to easily convert between transcript IDs and associated gene names.
+Similar to DESeq2, we need to tell Sleuth where to find the **metadata** (specifying which samplegroups the samples belong to, and any other metadata we want included in the analysis), **estimated counts** (output from Salmon) and the **design formula**.
+In addition, we also need a **biomaRt database** to easily convert between transcript IDs and associated gene names.
 To create this object there is no simple function like in DESeq2 (e.g. DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ sampletype)).

 To create this Sleuth object, we need to perform the following steps:

 1. Create a dataframe containing metadata and locations of the estimated counts files: